gesellkammer/pyliblo3/README.md

 This is a fork of the original bindings for liblo, making it pip installable.

-As of version 0.16 the provided wheels include the ``liblo`` library and don't have any further dependencies.
+The provided wheels include the ``liblo`` library and don't have any further dependencies, making it completely pip installable

 ## Example